simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 **[Raises]**

-- ValueError: If specified index type is not int and Int.
+- ValueError: If specified index type is not the `Int` or `int` type.

 ### `__init__` method docstring